What are process mapping tools?

-Process documentation tools are software systems that facilitate creating, storing, and disseminating information about business processes.
+Process mapping tools are software systems that facilitate creating, storing, and disseminating information about business processes.

 They enable organizations to document the who, what, when, and how of tasks, making this knowledge available to stakeholders.